avaframe/AvaFrame/docs/moduleOut1Peak.rst

 This function is designed to work for result fields that follow a certain naming convention in order to provide full functionality:
 *releaseAreaName_simulationType_modelType_simulationIdentifier_resultType.asc*

 One plot for each field is saved using the name of the input field.
-The plot can be constrained to where there is data by setting ``constrainData=True`` in the inputs.
+By default, the plot is constrained to where there is data, however this can be turned off by setting ``constrainData=False`` in the inputs.
 Details on this function, as for example required inputs, can be found in :py:func:`out1Peak.outPlotAllPeak.plotAllField`.